 Your WordPress website is a valuable asset worth maintaining.

-WordPress is a very powerful and user-friendly content management system. and it is perfectly reasonable to expect the same WordPress website that you operate today to be modern, up to date five years from now – with a completely different design if need be.
-That’s why we use WordPress in 85% of new development work here at Watermelon.
+WordPress is a powerful and user-friendly content management system. and it is perfectly reasonable to expect the same WordPress website that you operate today to be modern, up to date five years from now – with a completely different design if need be.
+That’s why we use WordPress in more than 50% of new development work here at Watermelon.
 We think that it is one of the most flexible and powerful website platforms ever.
 Lots of people agree with us – 27% of the internet runs on WordPress.
 Sites such as Sony Music, CNN, Google Ventures and the New Yorker magazine use WordPress.

-Because WordPress is so popular, it is also a popular target for malware, hacking and other online mischief that can cause site owners a lot of problems.
+Because it is so popular, it is also a popular target for malware, hacking and other online mischief that can cause site owners a lot of problems.
 We offer our clients a monthly package that includes security updates to the WordPress core as well as all site plugins.
 Once those are in good repair, they are generally easy for us to maintain, so we apply any remaining time in the WordPress maintenance and SEO package to updating the site to make sure that it is semantically friendly and that all off-site referrers (Facebook and social media, but also off-site directories, forums and other sources that help increase Google’s regard for your site) are up to date and that text for each off-site referrer is optimally written to reflect digital marketing goals for the site.
 This maximizes the value of this plan to our clients.

 Our standard WordPress Maintenance and SEO Package package includes the following: